 While applying DORA Metrics to understand and improve DevOps team software delivery performance has many undeniable benefits, it also comes with its own challenges.
 Understanding how to identify data regarding performance and being able to put it in context and adapt it to your organization’s profile is key.
 Here are some of the pitfalls that can arise when using DORA Metrics:

 Using DORA KPIs to evaluate DevOps performance comes with challenges and benefits.
 The right approach can revolutionize how we measure and predict delivery performance.
-Waydev simplifies the process by aggregating data from your CI/CD tools, presenting it on a single dashboard, and eliminating the need for manual input.
+Waydev simplifies the development process by aggregating data from your CI/CD tools, presenting it on a single dashboard, and eliminating the need for manual input.

 This enables organizations to have a clear overview of their team’s delivery performance and identify areas for improvement.
 Utilizing Waydev’s DORA metrics dashboard will provide valuable insights to inform decision-making and drive continuous improvement in software delivery performance.